Western Animation: Foster's Home for Imaginary Friends

 Our Founder: Elwood P. Dowd, of Harvey fame, appropriately enough.
 The Home itself also has a bust of its founder, Madame Foster, which Bloo promptly... busts.

-Also, most of the human supporting characters - Goo, Terrance and Mac's mom - in seasons 5 and 6.
+Most of the human supporting characters — Goo, Terrance and Mac's mom — are largely absent in seasons 5 and 6.

 Parental Obliviousness: Mac's mom has no idea that he still goes to Foster's every day to visit Bloo.
 Though maybe she knows, considering Terrence could have easily told her by now, but lets him do it because it has more positives than negatives.